 Any active club or organization on campus can have an account through the college.
 Money is not given to these groups each year, but is a fundraising account that allows club funds to be carried over from one fiscal year to the next.
 New clubs should have their account setup through the Student Life office.
 It is the responsibility of the club advisor (and possibly club treasure) to understand how this account operates.
 See more information on organization funding in the next section.

 Deposits - Money that is fundraised by groups should be deposited into correct account within a reasonable amount of time (checks should be deposited within two weeks).
-Deposits must be submitted using the most up-to-date deposit form, be approved by the Student Life office, and placed in your club deposit bag (forms and your deposit bag available in Student Life).
-The pink copy can be retained for your records, the yellow copy belongs to Student Life, and the white copy will go with your deposit to the cashier in Kirkwood Hall.
+Deposits must be submitted using the most up-to-date deposit form, (and be done on a computer, not by hand).
+They then need to be submitted to the Student Life office.
+They will then be approved and sent to Finance to be deposited into your account.

 Change Fund Requests – Student Life will provide a cashbox for approved bake sales and other fundraisers.
 If change is needed for the fundraiser, please arrange specifics at least two business days in advance.
 Make sure that this amount is given back with the cash box and not deposited into the club account.

 Academic based groups on campus can qualify for organizational funding.
 These funds come from the college to support the co-curricular activities of specific academic programs.
 Funds for these accounts are requested each year (typically in March) for the following academic year.
 A committee made up of two academic deans, two faculty, two students, and the Associate Director, Student Life then allocate those funds to support these organizations.
 Organizational funds expire at the end of June and do not carry over to the next academic year.
 These funds can only be used for necessary expenses approved through your organizational funding request and typically include, but are not limited to, travel expenses, conference registration, and lodging expenses.
 Several organizations on campus also have a club account (described above) as well.